KindleModding/kindlemodding.github.io/mesquito/index.md

 ---

 # Mesquito
 Mesquito is a simple WAF loader designed to replace the Kindle store on Kindles.
-Mesquito is extremely simple to install and runs on all firmwares `<=5.15.1.1`>
+Mesquito is extremely simple to install and runs on all firmwares at the time of writing.

 ## Installation
 1. Download the latest [release](https://github.com/KindleModding/Mesquito/releases/latest)